Babysitting at the Pool

 Pools of all sizes pose a risk to unattended kids, whether they're small inflatable pools for toddlers or full-sized in-ground pools.
 Even at your local community pool where lifeguards are on duty, as a babysitter, you still need to be vigilant about watching the children that you've been put in charge of.

-In this article, I'll share some basic water safety tips you should know, as well as what to bring to the pool and what types of games kids might want to play.
+In this article, I'll share some basic water safety tips you should know, as well as what to bring to the pool, and what types of games kids might want to play.

-You need to make sure that parents are okay with you taking their kids swimming first though.
+You need to make sure that parents are okay with you taking their kids swimming first, though.
 I know I'd probably freak out a bit if a babysitter took my kids to the pool or beach without asking first.

-The number one rule for pool safety is to never leave kids alone or take your eyes off them.
+The number one rule for pool safety is never to leave kids alone or take your eyes off them.

 Don't leave kids unattended in the pool area for even a second.
-If you need to get out of the pool to use the bathroom, bring the children with you and have them wait in the bathroom area.
+If you need to get out of the pool to use the bathroom, bring the children with you, and have them wait in the bathroom area.